- I tripped over a loose kerbstone, who can I speak to about this?

 More information about maintaining our trees.

 Trees on private property are the responsibility of the landowner.
 They must ensure that their trees do not pose a threat to pavement or road.
 If the overgrowth is coming from private property, we will ask the owner to cut it back.

 Tables and chairs outside the local café are blocking the pavement.
 Can they be moved?

-Please let us know about any obstruction that is blocking a pavement by completing our online form.
+Please let us know about any obstruction that is blocking a pavement.

 We will check that the Café has a licence for the tables and chairs, which requires them to leave at least a 1.2m width of pavement for people to pass.

 Can I clear ice and snow without fear of legal action?

 Yes, you can, but there are some important tips to bear in mind before you do this.

 This guide is designed to help you to act in a neighbourly way by safely clearing snow and ice from pavements and public spaces.